emnify/product-docs/docs/data-streamer/connection-types.md

+---
+description: Integrating real-time data streams of your devices and SIMs.
+---

 # Connection types

 The emnify Data Streamer allows you to integrate real-time connectivity data streams of your devices and SIMs into your third-party cloud services and/or business systems.